MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-configure.md

 1. Start by using the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments) and creating a New Environment.
 2. When creating the **New Environment**, for the **Type** you&#39;ll be selecting **Production**.
 3. It is important that you toggle **Create a database for this environment?**  option to  **Yes**.
-4. In the  **Add database**  dialog box set the  **Enable Dynamics 365 apps**  option to  **Yes.**
+4. In the  **Add database**  dialog box, set the  **Enable Dynamics 365 apps**  option to  **Yes.**

-You&#39;ll want to increase the maximum file size of items in your dataverse.
-Increasing the max file size will allow you to upload larger 3D models or video files that you&#39;ll use later in your guides.
+You'll want to increase the maximum file size of items in your dataverse.
+Increasing the max file size will allow you to upload larger 3D models or video files that you'll use later in your guides.
 Follow a short guide [to change the maximum upload file size.](https://docs.microsoft.com/dynamics365/mixed-reality/guides/setup-step-two#change-the-maximum-upload-file-size)

-Lastly, you&#39;ll need to [install and configure the solution](https://docs.microsoft.com/dynamics365/mixed-reality/guides/setup-step-two#install-and-configure-the-solution).
+Lastly, you'll need to [install and configure the solution](https://docs.microsoft.com/dynamics365/mixed-reality/guides/setup-step-two#install-and-configure-the-solution).
 In the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), select  **Resources**  \&gt;  **Dynamics 365 apps**, select  **Dynamics 365 Guides**  in the list, and then select  **Install**.

 ### Create a test Guide on your PC via Authoring

 When creating Guides you will always start on your PC.
 Creating the steps, selecting models, and how to anchor the guide.
 This will be followed by placing content for your guide later in in authoring mode on your HoloLens device.
 For the purposes of this guide, we suggest making a short test guide with minimal steps and models.

-If you&#39;d like to start learning about authoring for Guides, start here with the [authoring overview](https://docs.microsoft.com/dynamics365/mixed-reality/guides/authoring-overview).
+If you'd like to start learning about authoring for Guides, start here with the [authoring overview](https://docs.microsoft.com/dynamics365/mixed-reality/guides/authoring-overview).
 Or to get a fast track overview, watch this short video.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EC24dMlAy90" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Optional: Kiosk mode

-Kiosk mode is a mode that let&#39;s an IT Admin configure the start menu&#39;s UI to show only a single app, or selection of apps.
+Kiosk mode is a mode that let's an IT Admin configure the start menu's UI to show only a single app, or selection of apps.
 A kiosk can also be applied to specific users, groups, or at the device level; and in some cases, exclude certain users from the Kiosk still allowing them access to the regular start menu.

 Kiosk mode has many different variables, both in scope and configurations that can be set as well as methods of deploying the Kiosk to the HoloLens.
-Because of all these variables, Kiosk mode is being left as _optional_ for this guide and won&#39;t be revisited.
+Because of all these variables, Kiosk mode is being left as _optional_ for this guide and won't be revisited.
 If you believe you have a business need to restrict available apps to users or would like to learn more, then feel free to learn how to [Set up HoloLens as a kiosk](https://docs.microsoft.com/hololens/hololens-kiosk).

 ## Optional: WDAC